infracost/actions/README.md

 The [examples](examples) directory demonstrates how these actions can be used for different projects.
 They all work by using the default Infracost CLI option that parses HCL, thus a Terraform plan JSON is not needed.
   - [Terraform/Terragrunt projects (single or multi)](examples/terraform-project): a repository containing one or more (e.g. mono repos) Terraform or Terragrunt projects
   - [Multi-projects using a config file](examples/multi-project-config-file): repository containing multiple Terraform projects that need different inputs, i.e. variable files or Terraform workspaces
-  - [Private Terraform module](examples/private-terraform-module): a Terraform project using a private Terraform module
   - [Slack](examples/slack): send cost estimates to Slack

 For advanced use cases where the estimate needs to be generated from Terraform plan JSON files, see the [plan JSON examples here](examples#plan-json-examples).